 Your PARTICIPATION (30%) is vital to the success of the course, and your attendance is required.
-Please prepare thoroughly for each class by taking notes on the assigned materials; be prepared to lead discussions, summarize readings, give a brief presentation, do in-class writing, complete quizzes, and/or engage in group learning exercises, among other activities.
+Please prepare thoroughly for each class by taking notes on the assigned materials; be prepared to lead discussions, summarize readings, and give brief group presentations.
 I will use these techniques selectively based on the needs of the class.
 Active learning requires that students take responsibility for their own intellectual advancement; the instructor is a coach and a midwife, not a sage or guru.
+Please see the last pages of the syllabus for the class participation rubric.